BlueQuartzSoftware/simplnx/ITKImageProcessing/docs/Disabled/ITKFFTNormalizedCorrelationImage.md

-# ITK::FFT Normalized Correlation Image Filter (KW)
+# ITK::FFT Normalized Correlation Image Filter

+This filter directly wraps an ITK filter of the same name.

 ## Group (Subgroup) ##